Nathaniel Makoto Uematsu

-Uematsu became Primate on 23 May 2006 having previously worked as a curate at St. Marks in Ashiya, Osaka, as Rector at Holy Trinity in the same city, and as General Secretary of the Provincial Office of the Nippon Sei Ko Kai.
+Uematsu became primate on 23 May 2006 having previously worked as a curate at St. Mark's in Ashiya, Osaka, as rector at Holy Trinity in the same city, and as general secretary of the Provincial Office of the Nippon Sei Ko Kai.

-Uematsu is a 1982 Master of Divinity graduate of the Episcopal Theological Seminary of the Southwest in Austin, Texas.
+Uematsu is a 1982 master of divinity graduate of the Episcopal Theological Seminary of the Southwest in Austin, Texas.